 Tip: You can change the date and time of scanned images in Photos; select the image and choose Image > Adjust Date and Time.

-If you use a third-party phone, you may be able to connect the device to your computer using a USB cable, then copy photos from the phone into Photos just as you would from an external storage device.
+If you use a third-party phone or other mobile device you may be able to connect the device to your computer using a USB cable, then copy photos from the phone into Photos just as you would from an external storage device.